 The Women’s Rugby Academy play all formats of the game from Sevens to 15-a-side rugby.
 Student athletes must balance their academic courses at SGS College with up to 20 hours of rugby every week.

 The girls get regular supervised sessions at our state-of-the-art gym and expert support to help with nutrition, injury avoidance and rehabilitation.

 Every year the girls get to experience playing in an overseas tournament.
-In 2016, the ream won the Respect Award at the Sanix World Youth Rugby tournament in Fukuoka, Japan.
-In 2017, they will travel for a rugby series in Dubai.
+In 2016, we won the Respect Award at the Sanix World Youth Rugby tournament in Fukuoka, Japan.
+In 2017, we traveled to a rugby series in Dubai.

 The Women’s Rugby Academy has produced a number of international players.
 Chantelle Miell, having represented England at Under-18s and Under-20s, played for the senior England Sevens team at the HSBC Women's Sevens Series held in Sydney in 2017.

 The Women’s Rugby Academy has grown exponentially since it was formed in August 2013.